harbakshsinghbaath/Comparing-the-performance-of-different-languages/README.md

 The time of the tasks will be measured by the timing functions of all the respective languages.

 <img width="529" alt="image" src="https://github.com/user-attachments/assets/0946c749-b1eb-4468-a797-31e67f29c033" />

-A few things to keep in mind -
+Here are a few things to keep in mind -
 R  has preinstalled libraries in VSCode which help it run faster, otherwise the speed of R is comparitive to python.